-Within 7 days after an employer receives a claim, the employer must complete their relevant sections on the form and send the claim to the insurer responsible for covering the worker for compensation.
+The employer must within 7 days of receiving a claim or any other documentation in respect of a claim forward the information to their workers compensation insurer .
+The employer may also complete an employer claim form on behalf of the worker and forward that onto the workers compensation insurer.
 From then on, if the insurer requests more information, the employer must respond within 7 days of receiving the request with all information that is reasonably attainable, particularly information necessary to determine the worker's pre injury average weekly earnings.
 Reference section 264 (1) and (2) of the 1998 Act and section 44C of the 1987 Act.
 The employer should complete the PIAWE form and send it to the insurer.
 The information contained in this form will be utilised to calculate the workers weekly payments.
 The worker may apply to the insurer to alter the weekly payment amount.
 Reference section 42 of the 1987 Act.